 - Magix Music Maker – A beginner-friendly music maker on Windows

-- Ardour – Open-source music making software with complete customization
+- Ardour – Open-source music production software with complete customization

-- Pro Tools First – Best music production software for beginning artists
+- Pro Tools First – Best music software for beginning artists

-Since its creation in 2004, Garageband has become the best free music making software, perfect for beginner users.
+Since its creation in 2004, Garageband has become the best free music production software, perfect for beginner users.
 Expert users can also enjoy Garageband for quick edits and features.

 Garageband is only available for Apple users and accessible through the Mac App Store, downloadable on any Apple device.